The Weyl bound for Dirichlet $L$-functions of cube-free conductor: Introduction

 Theorem \ref{thm:mainthmMaassEisenstein} generalizes the celebrated result of Conrey and Iwaniec \cite{CI} which assumed $\chi$ is the quadratic character of odd, square-free conductor $q$.
 The central values appearing in Theorem \ref{thm:mainthmMaassEisenstein} are nonnegative \cite{Waldspurger} \cite{Guo}, which is crucial for obtaining the Weyl-quality subconvex bound for these central values.

 A potential defect of Theorem \ref{thm:mainthmMaassEisenstein} is that, although it is consistent with the Lindel\"{o}f hypothesis in the $q$-aspect, it is weak in the $T$-aspect.
 However, if $T \ll q^{\varepsilon}$ then it is sharp.
-As in the work of \cite{YoungCubic}, we can obtain a hybrid result for $T \gg q^{\varepsilon}$. \begin{mytheo} Let conditions be as in Theorem \ref{thm:mainthmMaassEisenstein}, and let $T \gg q^{\varepsilon}$.
+As in the work of \cite{YoungCubic}, we can obtain a hybrid result for $T \gg q^{\varepsilon}$. \begin{mytheo} Let conditions be as in Theorem \ref{thm:mainthmMaassEisenstein}, and suppose that $T \gg q^{\delta}$ for some $\delta>0$.
 Then

 \end{mytheo}

 As a consequence, we obtain a Weyl-quality subconvex bound for Dirichlet $L$-functions simultaneously in $q$- and $t$-aspects: \begin{mycoro} Suppose $\chi$ has cubefree conductor $q$.
 Then